Go to JKU Homepage

 Our Goals and Mission.

-In particular, the Department strives for international recognition through publication of research papers in leading refereed journals and through international visibility at high-level conferences.
-Thus, the members of the Department orient themselves in their activities and methods to the standards employed by international scientific journals to publishable research.
+The department strives for international recognition through publishing research papers in leading refereed journals and through international visibility at high-level conferences.
+In this regard and when it comes to publishing research, department members orient themselves, their activities, and their methods to standards employed by international scientific journals.

-The Department tries to achieve a balance between basic and applied research.
-In both contexts, research has to be carried out independently from the interests of specific groups in society or funders.
-Empirical, quantitative research focuses particularly on the evaluation of policy measures.
-The Department is in a leading position in Austria with respect to research in applied microeconomics and the application of corresponding econometric methods.
+The department tries to maintain a balance between base-knowledge and applied research.
+In regards to both, research has to be conducted independently from the interests of specific social and/or funding groups.
+Empirical, quantitative research focuses particularly on evaluating policy measures.
+The department ranks highly in Austria with respect to research in applied microeconomics and applying corresponding econometric methods.

-The fields of research are determined by the specific interests and experiences of the Department’s staff members as well as by considerations of the developments in science and society.
-Currently the main research areas are:
+The research fields are determined by department employees' specific interests and experiences as well as considerations in scientific and social developments.
+The main research areas at the moment are:

 • Applied microeconomics with a focus on labour, health and related fields